warrofua/qca_test_qatnu/README.md

 outputs/              # CSVs & summary logs (timestamped subfolders)
 ```

 To regenerate a figure mentioned in the docs, rerun `app.py` with the appropriate flags; the CLI prints the run tag plus the saved artifact paths.
+For snapshots of recent runs (including embedded figures), read [docs/results.md](docs/results.md).

 ## Ancillary Dataverse scripts
 The `dataverse_files/` folder contains the original toy-model numerics (Ising SRQID checks, Hadamard light-cone, stochastic spin-2 PSD, etc.).
 They are preserved for reference but are not part of the main workflow.
 You can run them via the included `Makefile` inside that folder if you need the legacy comparison plots.